Systems / lead response

 Gartner, 2016

-Here's where almost every follow-up plan falls apart: it depends on you.
-You read an article like this, you commit to following up five times, and for a week you do.
-Then a busy stretch hits — three jobs back to back, a sick kid, a truck in the shop — and the cadence is the first thing to slip.
-Not because you don't care.
-Because you're one person, and the moment a lead needs touch number three is rarely the moment you're free to send it.
+You don't do it by hand.
+You build the cadence once as a system and let it run on a schedule, because the part that fails is always the manual part.
+You read a piece like this, you resolve to follow up five times, and for a week you actually do.
+Then a hard stretch lands (three jobs back to back, a kid home sick, a truck in the shop) and the cadence is the first thing to slip.
+Not from not caring.
+From being one person, where the moment a lead needs touch number three is almost never the moment you're free to send it.

 The one rule that matters most: stop when they reply